How to make your own crackers

 • Paper towel which has been tie-dyed

-• Cracker snaps – it will still be fun without cracker snaps so they are not essential, but they do add a “bang” to your crackers so we always use them
+• Cracker snaps (I can’t find this item on US Amazon, but you can get them at ETSY).
+Crackers are still fun without the snaps so they are not essential, but they do add a “bang” to your crackers so we always use them

-• A small toy, trinket or sweet to have as the surprise.
-N.B. if you live in a hot country like Australia chocolate is not a good idea because it can melt inside the cracker before you pull it
+• A small toy, trinket or sweet to have as the surprise (note—if you live in a hot country like Australia chocolate is a bad idea because it can melt inside the cracker before you pull it)

 • Tissue paper